Entropy solutions to macroscopic IPM: Ill-posedness and relaxation

 \section{Ill-posedness and relaxation}

 The here considered unstable interface initial value problem is highly ill-posed.
 In this section we explain in which sense this ill-posedness holds, as well as a strategy based on convex integration and the relaxation of Otto \cite{otto1999} to overcome it.
-This will fully motivate system \eqref{eq:subequation_inintroduction}.
-A reader only interested in solving that system can go directly to Section \ref{sec:main_result}.
+This section, having the purpose to fully motivate equation \eqref{eq:subequation_inintroduction}, is mostly a review of existing results.
+Except for the derivation in Section \ref{sec:transfer_to_subsolutions} showing that maximal potential energy dissipating subsolutions coincide with Otto's relaxation, we do not claim any novelty.
+However, we are not aware that the computations in Section \ref{sec:otto} can be found in the literature.
+A reader only interested in solving system \eqref{eq:subequation_inintroduction} can go directly to Section \ref{sec:main_result}.